Seven generation sustainability: Principle

-In reaction to consumerism and the ill effects of affluenza, another interpretation that stresses stewardship owed to generations past and future sometimes arises in popular culture and discourse.
-Rather than pointing to seven generations counted from one's own and looking toward the future, there is an awareness of a legacy to honor or a debt to bear in mind to those three generations before one's own, as well as an awareness of one's own legacy bequeathed to the three generations to follow one's own.
-By reckoning 25 years per generation, the span of lifetimes stretches 75 years before one's birth and 75 years beyond one's death.
+In reaction to consumerism, another interpretation that stresses stewardship owed to generations past and future sometimes arises in popular culture and discourse.
+Rather than pointing to seven generations counted from one's own and looking toward the future, there is an awareness of a legacy to honor or a debt to bear in mind to those three generations before one's own, as well as an awareness of one's own legacy bequeathed to the three generations to follow one's own.By reckoning 25 years per generation, the span of lifetimes stretches 75 years before one's birth and 75 years beyond one's death.

 A variation on the seven generation thinking where self is placed at the center is to expand the span of years that touches one's own lifetime.
 One such variation was proffered by Quaker sociologist Elise M. Boulding.
 According to this perspective, a person takes into account the oldest relative or family friend who touched or knew the person as an infant; for example, a great-great-grandparent of age 90.
 In the same way, the person should then consider the oldest relative or family friend who touched or knew that great-great-grandparent; for example, another 90-year-old person.
 Then the calculation runs forward to the infant whom the person might touch or know during his or her own lifetime; and by extension again, estimate the number of years when that infant might grow to old age and touch or know still another infant.
 In total this reaching into the past 180 years and into the future 180 results in the widest frame for understanding one's place in the 360 year period over which one may be known and may know others.
 In other words, the fact of one's own existence materially touches this very wide span of time.

+Contemporary interpretations and applications

+The seven generations principle continues to inform Indigenous worldviews in the present day, particularly in relation to sustainability, child rights, and intergenerational equity.
+According to a 2023 peer-reviewed article in the Canadian Journal of Children's Rights, the framework emphasizes long-term thinking and stewardship rooted in the interconnectedness of land, culture, and future generations.

+In many Indigenous communities, including the Anishinaabe and Haudenosaunee, the principle is seen as both a responsibility and a rights-based approach that involves children as active participants in decision-making processes affecting their future.
+This aligns with Article 12 of the United Nations Convention on the Rights of the Child, which supports children's right to be heard in matters affecting them.
+Scholars argue that threats such as climate change, land dispossession, and the legacy of colonialism have disproportionately affected Indigenous children, severing cultural ties and harming well-being.
+The Seven Generations framework is increasingly seen not just as a cultural teaching, but also as a strategy for ecological sustainability and child protection.